DataPhilly/projects/COC.md

 We expect all participants to:

-- Treat others with respect and kindness
+- Treat others with respect and communicate considerately
-- Communicate openly and considerately
+- Follow event organizers' instructions and venue-specific guidelines
-- Be mindful of their surroundings and fellow participants
-- Respect the venue, its property, and the property of others
-- Use event resources (including food and beverages) responsibly
+- Use resources (including food, beverages, and event space) respectfully
-- Clean up after themselves and dispose of waste properly
-- Follow the directions of event organizers and venue-specific guidelines
-- Consume alcohol responsibly if provided at events
+- Consume alcohol responsibly if provided
+- Avoid conflicts of interest and be transparent about potential influences
+- Ensure presentations provide genuine value to the community
+- Balance personal and professional growth with community benefit

-All participants should behave in accordance with professional standards, adhering to both this Code of Conduct and their employer's policies on appropriate workplace behavior.
+All participants should adhere to professional standards of behavior.

 ### Unacceptable Behavior

 Unacceptable behaviors include, but are not limited to:

-- Harassment, intimidation, or discrimination in any form
+- Harassment, discrimination, or intimidation
-- Disruptive behavior during presentations or events
+- Disruptive or offensive conduct
-- Inappropriate physical contact or unwelcome sexual attention
+- Inappropriate physical contact or unwelcome attention
-- Offensive comments or jokes
-- Theft, attempted theft, or property damage
+- Theft or property damage
-- Misuse of event resources or disregard for venue policies
+- Misuse of event resources
+- Undisclosed conflicts of interest
+- Using events for personal gain at the expense of the community

-Repeated violations or engaging in unacceptable behaviors may result in being asked to leave the event or being barred from future events.
+Violations may result in expulsion from the event or ban from future events.

 ## II.
 Enforcement and Reporting